userfrosting/learn/pages/05.sprinkles/02.contents/docs.md

 ### /schema

-`schema` contains the [validation schema](/routes-and-controllers/client-input/validation) for your Sprinkle.
-Schema files must be overridden in their entirety; to extend a schema file in a previously loaded Sprinkle, you must redefine the entire schema.
+`schema` contains the [request schema](/routes-and-controllers/client-input/validation) for your Sprinkle.
+Schema files in other Sprinkles can be extended by using a custom loader.

 ### /src